The Pultrusion Report | Tencom

 Will this new way of building catch on?
 We think it is an exciting innovation, but we won’t pretend to predict the future.
 One company in Japan has announced plans to build a wooden skyscraper 1,150 feet tall, to be completed in 2041.
 We’ll see.

-We get excited about what pultruded composites can accomplish because we see it every day.
+We get excited about what pultruded composites can accomplish because we see them every day.
 We help our customers discover innovative ways to solve their design challenges with pultruded fiberglass.
 If you’d like to have a conversation about how we can help you, get in touch today.